 At certain times of the year, Service Canada staff come to the UofT campus to issue Social Insurance Numbers to students.
 Check back here for dates of upcoming SIN clinics at the Centre for International Experience.

-Who can I contact for more help?
+Who you can contact for more help

 Call Service Canada: